Preventing conflict is better than a cure!

 A huge concern is the fact that so many people leave a company because they aren’t happy with or aren’t having the necessary conversations.

 By attending one of CMP’s training days, you’ll be taking the all-important first step in developing a better conversational culture in your workplace.
 We’ll work on improving your conversational skills, with a focus on five key elements of communication.
 You can expect an interactive learning experience, delivered by one of CMP’s most highly skilled trainers.
 Learning will include a variety of trainer-led, group and individual activities.

-The 5 Pillars of Conversational Intelligence
+The 5 Pillars of Conversational Integrity

 1. Situational Awareness

 Being conscious about the time, place and wider circumstances in which a conversation takes place and how that might impact it.

 Key Question: How can you adapt the circumstances in which a conversation takes place to make it most effective?